kcrca/pynecraft/docs/index.rst

 subpath, rather than the save itself.
 And it will own *that* directory, not the entire save.
-This means that "my_pack_world" is a save, the directory it will own is ``my_pack_world/datapacks/my_pack``. it recognizes a save by the existence of the ``datapacks`` directory inside it.
+This means that "my_pack_world" is a save, the directory it will own is ``my_pack_world/datapacks/my_pack``.
+It recognizes a save by the existence of the ``datapacks`` directory inside it.

 Otherwise you can point it at a directory that it will own, such